apify/apify-docs/docs/actors/development/source_code.md

 ---
 title: Source code
 description: Learn all about an Apify actor's code.
-Compare hosting options, create a custom Dockerfile, set environment variables and metamorph your actor.
+Compare deployment options, create a custom Dockerfile, set environment variables and metamorph your actor.
 paths:
 # NOTE: IF ADDING A NEW PATH, LEAVE THE OLD ONES FOR REDIRECTS
     - actor/source-code